Article reprints (US $5/each) may be obtained by contacting the Chief Editor.

 EDITORIAL, Fabio M. SANTUCCI

-- News, Views, and Reviews: You can use, Om S. Verma
+News, Views, and Reviews: Healthcare Consciousness with Vegetables, Om S. Verma

 Prof. Fabio M. SANTUCCI

 Ideal Profile of the Contemporary Extensionist and its Relationship with the Qualities of the Millennial Generation

 This study is focused on the analysis of the professional qualities that characterize the so-called millennials or "Y" Generation and how they compare to the competencies demanded from extension agents according to the contemporary paradigm that is currently applied at the National Institute of Agricultural Technology (INTA) in Argentina.
 It is well documented that during the period of emergence of millennials, many of the factors that impact on personality development were totally opposed to those experienced by the previous generations, and have thus shaped their particular idiosyncrasy.
 Also, the qualities required to be a successful extensionist in the current paradigm have been clearly identified.
 The coexistence of diverse age groups within extension teams requires creating specific tools to achieve a better leverage of the various capacities, supplementing each other, profiting from the assets that characterize each generation and thus boosting their strengths.
 This essay is based on case studies and the author's work experience as well as on the analysis of publications about the topics at issue.